What is Coinomi?

 - We can never recover your funds if you lose your recovery phrase or your private keys.

-- We can never recover your funds if you reveal your recovery phrase or your private keys to a third party.
+- We can never recover your funds if you reveal your recovery phrase or your private keys to a third party (this allows them to irretrievably steal your funds).

 - Once a transaction has confirmed on the blockchain, it can not be reversed or canceled.